cwstech/URLShortner/README.md

   * admin can mannage all shorted URL(s)(delete/update)
   * User can register and login
   * Genrate custome shortan url.
-  * new more in anather update
+  * new more in onather update

 **htaccess**
   * Convert htaccess to .htaccess